Hasan Dosti

 Hasan Dosti (1895 – January 29, 1991) was an Albanian jurist and politician.
-Being a staunch Albanian nationalist, Dosti was considered by the Albanian communists to be one of their greatest enemies.
+He was the leader of the Balli Kombëtar after the war and was considered by the communists to be one of Albania's greatest enemies.

 Biography

 Early life

 Hasan Dosti was born in Albania (then part of the Ottoman Empire) in the village of Kardhiq near Gjirokastra, to Elmaz Aga of the Dosti branch of Muslim Albanian Tosk household Dosti-Hajdaragaj.
 Back then the village was part of the Ottoman Empire and belonged to the Vilayet of Janina with majority Albanian population.
 He attended the schools in Filippiada and the Philosophy Zosimaia School in Ioannina.
-His family moved to Vlora after World War I, where Dosti came into contact with Avni Rustemi.
+His family moved to Vlora after World War I, where Dosti met Avni Rustemi.
 Dosti then moved to Paris to complete his tertiary education at the faculty of law of the University of Paris.
 After graduating, he returned to Albania to work as a lawyer.
 In the 1920s he served a member of court of cassation of Albania under Thoma Orollogaj, who was the minister of justice at the time.